 The forgotten genomes

-In 2019, Guillermo Torre, Rector of TecSalud and Vice President of Research at Tec de Monterrey, and Víctor Treviño, a bioinformatics researcher, began to discuss the major health problems afflicting us as Mexicans and the lack of genomic information.
+In 2019, Guillermo Torre, Rector of TecSalud and Vice President of Research at Tec de Monterrey, and Víctor Manuel Treviño, a bioinformatics researcher, discussed the major health problems affecting Mexicans and the lack of genomic information.

-“For most of my career, we’ve studied international genetic data due to the lack of Mexican data”, says Treviño, who is now the project’s scientific coordinator, in an interview with TecScience.
+““Throughout much of my career, we studied international genetic data due to the lack of data on Mexicans," says Treviño, the project's Chief Scientific Officer.”

 Until now, genetic studies of the Mexican population have been scarce and restricted to small samples in a few states, which did not represent the entire population.